Now Reading

 If the content marketing agency you’re considering working with isn’t planning on starting with strategy, look elsewhere.

-Tip #9: Choose a digital content marketing firm that can create an effective content marketing strategy.
+Lesson #9: Choose a digital content marketing firm that can create an effective content marketing strategy.

-10. Customer Persona Creation
+8. Customer Persona Creation

 You’ll have noticed that one of the key parts of creating a successful content marketing strategy lies in creating marketing personas.

-Marketing personas, also known as buyer personas or customer personas (I know, we just can’t agree on anything, can we), are a fictional representation of your ideal customer.
+Marketing personas, also known as buyer personas or customer personas (I know, we just can’t agree on anything can we), are a fictional representation of your ideal customer.

-They should outline your typical customers:
+They should outline your typical customer’s:

 • Demographics